 Exposure to UV radiation from sunlight can lead to:

-Wear Sun-Protective Clothing
+Wear Protective Clothing and Sunglasses

 The US Environmental Protection Agency (EPA) and the National Weather Service put out the UV Index.
 This is a daily report on the UV radiation levels in different areas in the country.
 Here is how to interpret the number: